Skip to main content

 Cosmological hydrodynamical simulations (are the only method which) can follow all the relevant matter components and self-consistently capture the effects of feedback.
 With the “BAHAMAS” programme we are leading the development of large-scale simulations with physically-motivated prescriptions for feedback that are unrivalled in their ability to reproduce the observed properties of massive systems.
 Our team is exploiting these developments to produce a large suite of simulations designed specifically for LSS cosmology applications with the effects of feedback realistically accounted for and which will allow us to unite the different LSS tests.
 The primary objective is to perform the first self-consistent comparisons with the full range of LSS cosmology tests, and critically assess the evidence for physics beyond the standard model.

-The first half of the BAHAMAS programme was focused on the development of state-of-the-art cosmological hydrodynamical simulations, primarily in the context of the standard model of cosmology.
-Since then we have extended our simulations beyond the standard model, including massive neutrino cosmologies, dynamical dark energy cosmologies, and alternative inflationary models.
-The main objectives are to develop a suite of such simulations to characterise the impact of processes associated with galaxy and black hole formation on various large-scale structure observables (such as galaxy clustering, cosmic shear, galaxy cluster counts, etc.) and to assess whether claimed tensions between constraints on certain cosmological parameters from large-scale structure observations and those of the cosmic microwave background are significant (i.e. cannot be explained by said galaxy formation processes).
-As of the end of 2022, our group has published 61 articles in top international, peer-reviewed journals that deliver on the project goals.
+The primary objective of the ERC project is to carry out state-of-the-art cosmological hydrodynamical simulations in the context of the standard model of cosmology and beyond and to perform self-consistent comparisons with the full range of large-scale structure (LSS) cosmology tests, assessing the evidence for physics beyond the standard model.
+The project consisted of 10 work packages.
+The first half of the programme was focused on the development of cosmological hydrodynamical simulations primarily in the context of the standard model of cosmology.
+The second half of the project extended our simulations beyond the standard model, including massive neutrino cosmologies, dynamical dark energy cosmologies, and alternative inflationary models.
+We characterised the impact of processes associated with galaxy and black hole formation (and their uncertainties) on various large-scale structure observables (such as galaxy clustering, cosmic shear, galaxy cluster counts, etc.) and assessed whether claimed tensions between constraints on certain cosmological parameters from large-scale structure observations and those of the cosmic microwave background are significant (i.e. cannot be explained by said galaxy formation processes).
+To date, our group has published 69 publications in top international, peer-reviewed journals that deliver on the project goals.
+We have made our scientific results, as well as the underlying data and simulation codes, publicly available where possible.
+And we have given numerous presentations, both at scientific conferences and events for the general public, on our findings.

 Current large-scale structure tests of cosmology rely almost exclusively on so-called collisionless (or “gravity only”) simulations that ignore the important role that baryons and processes associated with galaxy formation play.
 However, ours and other groups have demonstrated that these effects are likely to be significant and cannot be ignored if one wishes to rigorously test models for the evolution of the Universe.